viamrobotics/docs/docs/services/data/configure-data-query.md

 # SME: Aaron Casas
 ---

-Configure data query to be able to directly query captured tabular data in the Viam cloud using SQL or [MQL]((https://www.mongodb.com/docs/manual/tutorial/query-documents/).
+Configure data query to be able to directly query captured tabular data in the Viam cloud using [MQL](https://www.mongodb.com/docs/manual/tutorial/query-documents/) or SQL.

 Only tabular data, such as sensor data, can be queried in this fashion.